 I wanted a visual and representation of my broken yet beautiful life on my Christmas tree, so I had an ornament throwing, crushing, destroying episode in my garage.
 I said last year, “Even though my heart is in a million tiny shattered pieces and I don’t know how they’ll ever fit back together, I know my life is still beautiful in many ways.
 Every piece and every crack of these broken ornaments makes me think of our love for Caleb…a love so deep, so strong, so durable, so enduring, so permanent and so lasting that it supersedes even death.
 This holiday season is brutal.
 It’s so hard to see Christmas trees, stockings, lights and happy family Christmas cards when my mind and my heart are still stuck in August trying to figure out what’s happened…”

-The bulb that is holding all the tiny pieces together is a visual of my wonderful friends.
+The bulb that is holding all the tiny pieces together is a visual of my wonderful family and friends.
 I thought I knew how amazing they were before, but now I know it to be absolutely true and proven.
 They have been by my side since minute one of finding out that our Caleb was dead.
 My friends have really poured into me and supported me in every way imaginable.
 From holding me while I cry, scream, sob and get angry to reminding me that I’m never alone.
 They’ve reminded me everyday that God sees me, hears me and loves me and they speak truth about God’s goodness, mercy and grace.
 They’ve tried their best to answer my impossible questions and been humble enough to admit they don’t have the answers that I want to hear.
 They support me and help me through my unbearable waves of grief while speaking words of comfort and encouragement.
 I truly believe they are fulfilling their God given gifts and purposes by supporting me and my family through our terrible tragedy.
 I absolutely could not make it through the days without them.
 They’ve done all this for me while managing their own grief for themselves and their families.